An interview on open source, programming languages, a thrilling career, and life in Silicon Valley

-What are some of the early projects that you feel proud of?
+What are some early projects that you are really proud of?

 Tenza Yakitori — A cooking simulation game for the iPad which we produced as the final project of CS3217.
 This was memorable because I created the assets for the game, was heavily involved in the engineering and we eventually launched it to the App store.

 It was an app for a real business, Tenza Izakaya, a Japanese restaurant which used iPads as menus.
 Using a tablet as the menu is a common practice these days, but back in 2012, it was still a novel idea.
 Our project was about making the menu into an app (it was previously a PDF) and adding a game into it to introduce a rewards system.
 Our game trailer can be found here on YouTube.